 Hassle: Even if you’re a big strong footballer - do you really want to hike this thing up and down three flights of stairs every year?
 You’re already going to have to make multiple trips just carrying all of your other stuff.
 One less item might not really sound like it is saving you much, but it can really wear you out on moving day - and its going to be a nightmare fighting your way through the crowded hallways with the other hundred students all trying to do the same thing.

 Uncertainty: Do you already know exactly where you will be living for the next four years?
 What happens if you move off campus to an apartment with a full sized refrigerator in the kitchen?
 What about if you stay on campus, but you have a new roommate who also bought a minifridge?
-You're only allowed one per room which means that you might not be able to use the mini fridge you just bought last year!
+At many schools, you're only allowed one per room which means that you might not be able to use the mini fridge you just bought last year!
 Bottom line: it is REALLY difficult to plan out your living situation for the next four years with any sort of certainty.
 Purchasing a mini fridge will limit your options and may result in wasted money.
 However, Renting will allow you much more flexibility for whatever situation you find yourself in the future.

 Cost: A fridge is something that is going to be used by everyone living in the room.
 Many students split the cost with their roommate which brings the cost down to around $100 per student (or less if you are in a triple).
 And again, a very large portion of that is paying for the SERVICE that we provide, in addition to the rental cost of the unit.
 Additionally, a large portion of the profits of each rental goes to fund on campus student programs and employ student workers.
 None of that happens when you purchase a micro fridge from a big box store.